jan-tennert/plexive/README.md

 A free, ad-free, open-source app that replaces doomscrolling with long-form knowledge.

 Plexive keeps the familiar feed format of a social app, but fills it with content worth your time: book summaries, facts, profiles of people, explained concepts, open questions, and narrative stories.
-It is community-driven and meant to stay permanently free, in the spirit of [Lichess](https://lichess.org).
+It is community-driven and meant to stay permanently free.
 Plexive is licensed under AGPL-3.0.

 <!-- TODO: add screenshots or a short demo clip here. -->